Breadcrumbs

 Is the programme degree accredited and internationally recognised?

 Yes.
 This is a Joint Master’s Programme, accredited under the European Approach for Quality Assurance of Joint Programmes.
-Graduates receive a Master’s degree that is fully recognised across Europe and internationally.
+Graduates receive a master’s degree (EQF level 7) that is fully recognised across Europe and internationally.
+This level is described in the Framework for Qualifications of the European Higher Education Area and related to the Bologna process, further explained here: Description of the eight EQF levels | Europass.

 What career opportunities will I have after graduation?